royertiago/INE5425/system_overview.md

 Each requisition type has different size, processing time and response size.
 After processing, the response is sent back through the network.
 The network latency is proportional to both the size of the request/response being sent and its efficiency, plus 1ms of additional processing time;
 the efficiency is between 60% and 80%, uniformly distributed.
+The network is assumed to be full-duplex; that is, sending requisitions from user to server does not affect sending responses from server to user.

 Requisitions
 -----------